Democrats focus on unity as tensions from 2016 linger

 "Let me say this so there's no misunderstanding," the Vermont senator said in Indianola.
 "If we do not win, we will support the winner and I know that every other candidate will do the same."

-The candidates made the pledges during a frenetic final weekend of events ahead of Monday's caucuses.
+On the eve of Monday's Iowa caucuses, the unity pledges marked an early — and urgent — effort to avoid the divides that some Democrats say helped Trump win the presidency in 2016.
 After a year of campaigning, most polls show a tight race between Biden, Warren, Sanders and Pete Buttigieg, the former mayor of South Bend, Indiana.
 Those candidates, along with Sen. Amy Klobuchar of Minnesota and businessman Andrew Yang, crisscrossed Iowa on Saturday seeking a breakout victory that would propel them deeper into the contests that will decide the Democratic nomination.

+Most surveys show the top four candidates jumbled at the top.
+And on Saturday, the final Des Moines Register poll — traditionally seen as the gold standard survey of the caucus electorate — was pulled from publication after questions about its methodology.
+The newspaper said Buttigieg may have been left off the list of candidates presented to a caucus-goer in at least one call.

-That's one of the reasons the White House hopefuls stepped up their commitment to swiftly unite the party after the primary.
-Worries remained that the bitter fight between Sanders and Hillary Clinton in 2016 helped Trump win the White House that year.
-That anxiety grew over the past two weeks after Clinton twice criticized Sanders for not doing enough to bring the party together after their bruising battle.
+Anxiety over the party's ability to unify grew over the past two weeks after Hillary Clinton, Sanders' 2016 primary rival, twice criticized the senator for not doing enough to bring Democrats together after their bruising battle.

 The divide was on display Friday when Rep. Rashida Tlaib, D-Mich., appeared at a Sanders event in Iowa and booed at the mention of Clinton.
 She later issued a statement saying she "allowed my disappointment with Secretary Clinton's latest comments about Senator Sanders and his supporters get the best of me" and would "strive to come from a place of love and not react in the same way of those who are against what we are building in this country."

-Sanders' campaign manager retweeted her statement and said: "We love your passion and conviction.
+Faiz Shakir, Sanders' campaign manager, retweeted her statement and said: "We love your passion and conviction.
 Don't change."

+"It's not enough that she booed her party's last nominee, but they're making sure it's clear she doesn't have to regret it," Merrill tweeted.

-Still, the incident underscored questions about how Democrats can thread together vying factions to develop a coalition that spans generations, races and economic status to defeat Trump.
+The incident underscored questions about how Democrats can thread together clashing factions to develop a coalition that spans generations, races and economic status to defeat Trump.
 With Sanders showing some signs of strength in Iowa, some voters said they wouldn't support him because of concerns he would divide the party.

 Lisa Stolba, a retired school counselor from Cedar Rapids who attended a Biden event in North Liberty, said she's undecided, considering Klobuchar, Buttigieg, Biden and Warren.